DesignCon is part of the Informa Markets Division of Informa PLC

 • Near-field and far-field radiation computations and scan

-• Pre- and post-qualification testing for emissions
+• Pre- and post-qualification testing for EMC emissions

-• EMI radiation and suppression
+• EMI radiation and suppression in automotive designs

-• EMI system susceptibility
+• EMI system susceptibility to noise

-• Near-field coupling and crosstalk
+• Near-field coupling and system crosstalk

 • Emissions and interference modeling

-• RFI/De-sense and co-existence for mobile electronic devices
+• RFI/de-sense and co-existence for mobile electronic devices

 • Noise characterization and containment